 - If the study is of the gallbladder and the bile duct, care should be taken to keep a minimum of 4 hours of fasting.

-This is a non-invasive diagnostic imaging procedure, based on high-field magnetic resonance techniques.
+This is a non-invasive diagnostic imaging procedure based on high-field magnetic resonance techniques.

 Generally, you can not undergo a Colangioresonance in the following cases:

-If you have implanted an electronic device, such as a pacemaker, surgical clips, artificial heart valves or a metal hearing implant.
+If you have implanted an electronic device, such as a pacemaker, surgical clips, artificial heart valves, or a metal hearing implant.

-And you should inform the doctor when:
+And it would help if you informed the doctor when:

 - If you are pregnant